icegulch/brio4/src/content/products/fing.md

 <img src="/images/2024-01-01-09.13.45.jpg" width="3776" height="2987" alt="The new colorways" loading="undefined">

 Since summits vary greatly in size, creative license was invoked in fitting each peak into a grid.
 Indeed, many summit shapes were reduced in size, with contour lines pruned in as systematic a way as possible.
 In two cases (Lincoln and Wildcat B), contours were added to give a better sense of those two summits' shapes.

-As always, a portion of this product's profits go directly to the [AMC Four Thousand Footer Club](http://www.amc4000footer.org/).

 <img src="/images/2024-01-01-10.01.03.jpg" width="3871" height="2334" alt="Monarch Red colorway" loading="undefined">